Expansion pack

-An expansion pack, expansion set, supplement, or simply expansion is an addition to an existing role-playing game, tabletop game, video game or collectible card game.
-These add-ons usually add new game areas, weapons, objects, characters, adventures or an extended storyline to an already-released game.
+An expansion pack, expansion set, supplement, or simply expansion, is an addition to an existing role-playing game, tabletop game, video game, collectible card game or miniature wargame.
+An expansion may introduce new rules or game mechanics that augment the original game and add more variety to playing it.
+In the case of video games, they typically add new game areas, weapons, objects, characters, adventures or an extended storyline to an already-released game.

 While board game expansions are typically designed by the original creator, video game developers sometimes contract out development of the expansion pack to a third-party company, it may choose to develop the expansion itself, or it may do both.

 Board games and tabletop RPGs may have been marketing expansions since the 1970s, and video games have been releasing expansion packs since the 1980s, early examples being the Dragon Slayer games Xanadu Scenario II and Sorcerian.
 Other terms for the concept are module and, in certain games' marketing, adventure.

 Characteristics

 The price of an expansion pack is usually much less than that of the original game.
 As expansion packs consist solely of additional content, most require the original game in order to play.
 Games with many expansions often begin selling the original game with prior expansions, such as The Sims Deluxe Edition (The Sims with The Sims: Livin' Large).
 These bundles make the game more accessible to new players.
 When games reach the end of their lifespan, the publisher often releases a 'complete' or 'gold' collection, which includes the game and all its subsequent expansions.